naglissul/sci-dict-lt/README.md

 ```
 ## Future ideas

 There could be admin and user accounts.
 And a database.
-And categories.
+And categories (IMPORTANT to have categories, named after the specific syllabus/course that had these definitions but no english translation).
 And voting.